Website Manager

 Step Action Details

-2. Notation Document in scorebook Umpire notes the protest with inning, score, situation
+2. Notation Document in scorebook Umpire notes the protest with inning, score, and situation.

-4. Board Review Protest Committee rules Determines validity
+4. Board Review Protest Committee rules Committee determines validity.

 Coach's Tip: Only rule misapplications are protestable.
-Judgment calls (safe/out) cannot be protested.
+Judgment calls, such as safe/out, cannot be protested.

 Ejections